 One answer to the crisis is to create many small bat houses.
 Since bats depend on each other’s body heat to warm their summer roosts, artificial roosts can be warmed efficiently by just a few bats and may help the populations recover.

-You can build it yourself with plans found on Bat Conservation International’s website.
+You can build it yourself with plans found on Bat Conservation International’s website. (this is a link to a downloadable .pdf – these are free DIY plans to make a two-chamber rocket box bat house).
 If this one doesn’t strike you as much as it does me, you can also find other bat house plans.

-You might also take inspiration from the Let’s Remake group in Urbana Illinois.
-All of these pictures are from a group project where, together, they made and installed a half dozen bat houses in their neighborhood.
-Community efforts like this tend to be more effective that individual efforts as you build a little momentum with in the community (of bats) and can more quickly re-establish a healthy population.
+You might also take inspiration from the Let’s Remake group in Urbana, Illinois.
+These pictures are from a group project where they made and installed a half dozen bat houses in their neighborhood.
+Community efforts like this tend to be more effective than individual efforts as you build a little momentum within the community (of bats) and can more quickly re-establish a healthy population.

 Why do you need more bats in your Ecosystem and Garden?

 Bats are pollinators like bees and butterflies – they make sure other plants grow and develop properly.